ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 e.g - Consider you have created a controller, let's say - "UserController".

-Now you need to map this with a path -
+Now you need to map Controller with a path .
+In the below example we are mapping "UserContoller" with a path "/user" inside the "routers" member of App -

 ```
 import { Fort } from "fortjs";